 Overview and key concepts#

-Paste is a design system used to build accessible, consistent, and high quality customer experiences at Twilio.
+Paste is a design system used to build accessible, cohesive, and high-quality customer experiences at Twilio.
 Paste supports Product Designers and Engineers with tooling and assets that help them build customer UIs in Sketch and React.

 Glossary of terms#